 Substantive: Substantive changes modify the standard by adding or removing capabilities.
 A change is considered to be substantive if it would cause an interface to fail when a message was sent or received.
 This is similar to, but more expansive than, the definition of backwards compatibility.
 A change that creates a backwards compatibility problem is substantive by definition.

-The ANSI definition of substantive change is:

-A Substantive Change in a proposed American National Standard is one that directly and materially affects the use of the standard.
-Examples of Substantive Changes are:

-“shall” to “should” or “should” to “shall”;

-Addition, deletion or revision of requirements, regardless of the number of the changes.

-Addition of mandatory compliance with referenced standards

-Role
+Managing Substantive Change

-The TSC will play the following role in the management of substantive changes.
+The TSC will play the following role in the management of substantive change:

 Definition of the criteria for substantive changes.